Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Symmetries of - Heisenberg Hamiltonian

 \subsubsection{$3 \times 4$ Rectangular Lattice}

 In frustrated region of $J_2/J_1 = 0.5, J_2/J_1=0.8$, we found that the ground state lives entirely in the total spin $0$ irrep, corresponding to the partition $\lambda = (4,4)$.
-In the case of $J_2 = 0.5$, we report that the $S_n$-CQA ans{\"a}tze are able to smoothly converge to the ground state, resulting in the overlap between the ED ground state $0.9973676$, with the final optimized ground state energy: $-5.339714$, roughly within $10^{-2}$ precision of the ED ground state energy.
-For $J_2 =0.8$, the $S_n$-CQA returns the optimized energy $-5.726855$, within $10^{-2}$ precision of the ED ground state energy.
-As a result, the overlap between the ED ground state is $0.9996319$.
+In the case of $J_2 = 0.5$, we report that the $S_n$-CQA ans{\"a}tze are able to smoothly converge to the ground state, with error to the exact ground state energy $9.1049e^{-5}$.
+For $J_2 =0.8$, the $S_n$-CQA returns $5.0587e^{-4}$ precision to the ED ground state energy.
 We notice that the $S_n$-CQA seem always to converge to the ground state with reasonable good accuracy without the issue of trapping in local minima, regardless of initialization (random initialization from Gaussian is used).
-The Learning rate used here is $0.002$ and $0.001$ for the $S_n$-CQA respectively.
+The Learning rate used here is $0.01$.
 For the GCNN layers in both $J_2$ values we set the feature dimensions of hidden layers $(8,8,8,8)$ and $1024$ samples with the learning rate set for $0.02$.
 For the RBM model, we fix the learning rate $0.02$ with $1024$ samples.